-- Granulation of highly cohesive material containing hydrophilic polymers which is not achievable with low-shear granulation
+- Granulation of highly cohesive material containing hydrophilic polymers which are not achievable with low-shear granulation

 Advantages of High-shear granulators

-- Granulation endpoint is predictable while using high-shear granulator.
+6. Granulation endpoint is predictable while using a high-shear granulator.

-- High-shear granulator produces less compressible granules when compared to low-shear granulator.
+1. High-shear granulators produce less compressible granules when compared to low-shear granulator.

 - Dilip M. Parikh (2010).
 Handbook of Pharmaceutical Granulation Technology, Third Edition.
 CRC Press, Taylor and Francis Group, LLC.